ShreeChaturvedi/AutoML/README.md

 <<<<<<< README.md
 # AI-Augmented AutoML Toolchain

 Modern AutoML workspace combining a TypeScript/Express API, a React data science UI, and an end-to-end Playwright benchmark.
-Built and maintained by the CSE 448 capstone team.
+Built and maintained by the CSE 448 capstone team, the stack now includes a Postgres-backed query engine, document retrieval, and answer composition services.

 ## Table of Contents
 - [Overview](#overview)